Wärtsilä: Energy equipment market

+Battery Storage

+After acquiring Greensmith in 2017, Wärtsilä entered the global battery storage market as Wärtsilä Energy Storage and Optimisation (ES&O).
+Its energy storage business reached profitability in 2023.
+Wärtsilä ES&O’s offering includes battery energy storage system (BESS) hardware through its Quantum portfolio, a controls and optimisation software with GEMS Digital Energy Platform, and lifecycle services.

 Services market

 The wholly owned service network consist of over 4,500 field services professionals in more than 160 locations in over 70 countries globally, with the installed base of over 180 000 MW.
 The focus lies on optimising operations and life cycle performance of land based power plants and ship installations.

 Wärtsilä provides services, spare parts, maintenance, upgrades, and fuel conversions products for medium and low-speed gas and diesel engines and other related systems, propulsion systems, electrical & automation systems, boilers including environmental solutions regarding particulates and NOx, covering scrubber, selective catalytic reduction (SCRs), oxidation catalysts, ballast water treatment systems and oily-water systems, long-term service agreements, training, condition monitoring, and condition-based maintenance and advisory services.

 In January 2017, Wärtsilä and Carnival Corporation announced a 12-year performance-based agreement worth 900 million euros.

-Acquisitions in the Services business include Eniram in 2016, Trident B.V in 2017, and Lock-N-Stich.
+Acquisitions in the services business include Eniram in 2016, Trident B.V in 2017, and Lock-N-Stich.

-On 1 October 2018 Wärtsilä announced that it would reorganize into two business areas, incorporating the Services business into the existing Marine and Energy businesses.
+On 1 October 2018, Wärtsilä announced that it would reorganize into two business areas, incorporating the Services business into the existing Marine and Energy businesses.

 Market share and competitors

-At the end of 2021, Wärtsilä's market share in marine medium-speed main engines was 62% and in auxiliary engines 5%.
-At the end of 2021 Wärtsilä's market share for gas and liquid fuel power plants was 5%.
+At the end of 2023, Wärtsilä's market share in marine medium-speed main engines was 46% and in auxiliary engines 17%.
+At the end of 2023 Wärtsilä's market share for gas and liquid fuel power plants was 13%.

 Wärtsilä's biggest competitors in the marine market are MAN Energy Solutions, Caterpillar Inc. and Kongsberg Gruppen.
 Key competitors in the energy market include General Electric, Siemens, Mitsubishi Heavy Industries and Ansaldo Energia.
 When it comes to energy storage systems, Wärtsilä's main competitors include Tesla, Inc and Fluence Energy.

 Engines

-Wärtsilä produces a wide range of medium-speed diesel, gas and dual- and multi-fuel engines for marine propulsion, electricity generation on board ships and for land-based power stations.
+Wärtsilä produces a wide range of four-stroke medium-speed diesel, gas and dual- and multi-fuel engines for marine propulsion, electricity generation on board ships and for land-based power stations.
+The engine models are identified by the cylinder bore diameter in centimeters, which as of 2024 range from 20 to 46 cm.
+The smallest engine series, Wärtsilä 20, produces a modest 200 to 220 kW per cylinder and is available in inline configurations from 4 to 9 cylinders.
+The largest engine series, Wärtsilä 46F, produces up to 1200 kW per cylinder and is available in both inline and vee configurations, with up to 16 cylinders for marine use and 20 cylinders for land-based power plants.
+In the past, Wärtsilä also produced the most powerful medium-speed engine series in the world, Wärtsilä 64, with an output of 2150 kW per cylinder.
+In 2015, the Wärtsilä 31 engine achieved a Guinness World Records title for the most efficient 4-stroke diesel engine.